 Q: What made you decide to become a business owner?

 I actually had a close friend of mine who had an online business as a side hustle and she made it seem so easy.
 She had garnered so much support from her business that, in a way, it almost seemed glamorous.
 My background is in marketing so in my head I thought, “If I could effectively promote a service or product for a company, surely I could do it for something I’m passionate about."
 So I thought to myself about all the things I’m passionate about, and fashion was at the top of the list.
 It was in that moment that I decided to open an online women’s boutique.

 Q: What obstacles have you faced being a black business owner, if any?

 One of the main obstacles that I’ve faced is just having the “stigma” of having a black-owned business.
 Unfortunately, a lot of black-owned businesses get a bad reputation for being unprofessional, overpriced, and unorganized.
 I combat this by making sure that everything from branding, to operations, to customer service is top-tier so that no one can associate The Pink Room with these negative connotations.
 Every customer no matter race, ethnicity, or age is treated equally, with respect and as a valued customer.

 A black-owned business is different in a lot of ways, but I think the main differentiator is the passion, the drive to break through those racial and social barriers to become a reputable business owner.
 While all business owners thrive to be successful, I believe that black business owners have an edge because there are so many odds stacked against us that we almost have something extra to prove.

 Q: What does Juneteenth mean to you, as a black business owner?

-Juneteenth is a day of commemorating to emancipation of black slaves and celebrating black culture.
-Whether its through supporting black-owned businesses, attending a parade, or hosting an event, Juneteenth is vital for us as a community to never forget were we’ve come from, but to also celebrate our successes and a brighter future.
+Juneteenth is a day of commemorating the emancipation of black slaves and celebrating black culture.
+Whether its through supporting black-owned businesses, attending a parade, or hosting an event, Juneteenth is vital for us as a community to never forget where we’ve come from, but to also celebrate our successes and future strides towards equality.